KenKundert/ec/doc/user.rst

 Help
 ====

-You can use help to get a summary of the various features available in EC along with a short summary of each feature.
+You can use *help* to get a listing of the various features available in EC along with a short summary of each feature.
 For more detailed information, you can use '?'.
-If you use '?' you will get a list of all available help topics.
+If you use '?' alone you will get a list of all available help topics.
 If you use '?<*topic*>' where *topic* us either a symbol or a name, you will get a detailed description of that topic.